bitbankinc/NLoop/README.md

 Download the latest binary from [the release page](https://github.com/joemphilips/NLoop/releases) and run with `--help` to see the possible configuration option

-`nloopd` requires following services to run alongside.
+`nloopd` must connect to following services to work correctly.

 1. [bitcoind](https://github.com/bitcoin/bitcoin)
   * or `litecoind` if you want to work with litecoin.
 2. [lnd](https://github.com/bitcoin/bitcoin)
 3. [EventStoreDB](https://www.eventstore.com/eventstoredb)
   * For saving the application's state.

-Probably the best way to check its behaviour is to run it in the test environment.
+Probably the best way to check its behaviour is to run it in the regtest.
 Check the following guide for how-to.

 ### How to build in master